Trump launches new Pentagon command for space warfare

 "SpaceCom will ensure that America's dominance in space is never threatened."

-The new command will elevate space - largely the satellites and high-altitude aircraft essential to modern-day warfare - to a focused theater of combat, the equal of the US Central Command governing the Middle East and the Pacific Command, which manages defenses in the Western Pacific and Asia.
+The new command will elevate space - largely the satellites and high-altitude aircraft essential to modern-day warfare - to a focused theatre of combat, the equal of the US Central Command governing the Middle East and the Pacific Command, which manages defences in the Western Pacific and Asia.

 While the US Air Force already has a dedicated space warfare operation, SpaceCom will heighten its importance and foster specialised systems and training for space showdowns.